 Salary and conditions in accordance with DRC’s Terms of Employment for National Staff in Tanzania and based on UNHCR Tanzania’s salary scale for IP National Staff.

-Interested candidates should submit their application including cover letter and updated CV Online.
+Interested candidates should submit their application including cover letter and updated CV in English only, online through www.drc.ngo.
 No hardcopy application will be accepted

 Deadline for applications is 20th of December, 2019

 We encourage all qualified candidates to apply irrespective of origin, gender or age.